mobilecoinfoundation/mcips/text/0049-network-ids.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A `network id` is a UTF-8 string.
-No particular limit on the length is imposed.
+A "network id" is a string.
+The string must be a valid DNS label:

+* Up to 63 bytes long
+* Valid characters are `a-z`, `0-9`, and `-` (hyphen).
+* You can't specify a hyphen at the beginning or end of a label.

-* Consensus servers are passed this string on startup by either a flag `--network-id` or an environment variable `MC_NETWORK_ID`.
-It is an error if it is missing.
+Consensus servers are passed this string on startup by either a flag `--network-id` or an environment variable `MC_NETWORK_ID`.
+* It is an error if it is missing.
-  This is called the "configured network id".
+* This is called the "configured network id".

-* Client facing APIs are extended to include an OPTIONAL "expected_network_id" argument.
-If present, the untrusted server code checks this against the configured network id immediately upon deserializing the response.
-If it is not a match, then an error is returned to the client which includes the configured network id.
+Client facing APIs are extended to include an OPTIONAL "expected_network_id" argument.
+* If present, the untrusted server code checks this against the configured network id immediately upon deserializing the response.
+* If it is not a match, then an error is returned to the client which includes the configured network id.

 This argument is optional to support backwards compatibility.